Caramelized Onion & Red Bell Pepper Frittata

 Published Jun 02, 2015, Updated Aug 23, 2021

 This post may include affiliate links.
 Thank you for your support.

-This caramelized onion & red bell pepper frittata from Everyday Detox requires only seven ingredients and takes less than 30 minutes to prepare.
-Packed with veggies and loaded with flavor, it’s a healthy meal that can be served any time of the day.
+This caramelized onion & red bell pepper frittata requires only seven ingredients and takes less than 30 mins to prepare.

 When you hear the word detox what’s the first thing you think of?
 A program for drug and alcohol abuse or perhaps a cleanse and/or fad diet with a laundry list of rules.

 Neither of these sound fun, but let’s talk a little more about the latter of the two.
 A nutritional detox is usually a plan or program with strict rules.
 This isn’t always the case, but usually the rules are so restrictive that it’s impossible to stick with them long-term.
 Most people end up following along diligently for a few days (at most a couple weeks), fall off the crazy strict wagon, feel bad about it and then start looking for the next quick fix.
 I hate this sort of thing and learned early on that diets like this do not work.
 Not only do they make you feel like a failure for not being able to stick with the program, but they promote a vicious cycle of intense restriction followed by inevitable guilt and bingeing.
 It’s horrible for you on so many levels — your self-esteem suffers, your body doesn’t know what the heck is going on and your metabolism gets wrecked.

 That’s where healthy lifestyle habits come into play.
 Small changes that you make one by one and continue to do every day.
 It’s what I teach in my 28 Day Transformation and one-on-one health coaching and it’s the approach of my friend Megan’s new cookbook, Everyday Detox.